Welcome to the home stretch

 Drop onto cotton wick and insert into inhaler.

 This is the exact recipe I used in my inhaler which I had in whilst labouring and delivery.
-I used Patchouli, Bergamot and Neroli to help keep me calm, Lemon to give me a boost of motivation, and Clary Sage to keep contractions coming at a steady rate.
+Patchouli, Bergamot and Neroli for calming, Lemon to boost motivation, and Clary Sage to keep contractions coming at a steady rate.
 For me, this inhaler worked absolute wonders.
 I inhaled the scent as each contraction was building up, along with using other breathing techniques I learned during hypnobirthing training.

 Clary Sage baths from 38 weeks.